Home Page

 Home Time

-Be in the Line at ten to Nine!
+Be in the Line at ten to nine!

 The whistle blows at 8.50am each morning and children are expected to be in the playground by this time.
-Pupils can be dropped at the school gate from 08:45 and will be supervised on the playground until the whistle.
+Pupils can be dropped at the school gate from 08:40 and will be supervised on the playground until the whistle.

 Morning Teaching Sessions

-English lessons include aspects of speaking, listening reading and writing as well as the teaching of specific skills such as spelling, handwriting, punctuation and grammar.
+English lessons include aspects of speaking, listening, reading and writing as well as the teaching of specific skills such as spelling, handwriting, punctuation and grammar.

 Early reading is taught through the Floppy Phonics programme in EYFS and Key Stage 1; together with a range of activities and experiences aimed at developing understanding and nurturing a love of books and reading.
 As pupils progress in their decoding skills, there is more emphasis on independent language comprehension and analysis of different writing styles.